State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Productivity goals are often included in managers’ strategic objectives.
 You may want to consider how your managers set and communicate goals.
 You would also like to know how they track employees’ progress.

 For instance, ask your manager to assess each employee’s contribution toward the overall team productivity.
-By facilitating regular status meetings, your managers can review their team’s progress frequently and ask questions to ensure that they have the required tools to increase productivity.
-Look for positive trends in productivity to gauge an employee’s development.
+By facilitating regular status meetings, managers can review team progress and ensure that the development goals for work are being met effectively.

-Great leaders know that the most valuable asset of their business is their employees.
-Be gracious and appreciative of your team’s efforts, especially when they accomplish a new milestone.
-Whenever possible, acknowledge your employees publicly so that they understand how valuable and appreciated they are.
 Do not take your employees’ contributions for granted as are a valuable part of your company.
-In fact, hold a companywide meeting where employees can thank each other for the help they received or for going the extra mile.
+Hold a companywide meeting where employees can thank each other for the help they received or for going the extra mile.
 This way, happy employees would contribute to increased productivity and reduced turnover.

 Professional development goals for managers can guide managers to set specific objectives for each employee.
 This way managers can gain a comprehensive insight into an employee’s work style and share the same with the employee.
 Insightful feedback can help employees to improve their performance.

-Managers should develop, practice, and apply networking skills as part of their development goals.
-Having a fixed daily routine, with the least emphasis on building relationships with employees, can only take you up the rungs of the leadership ladder.
 You can gain a great deal of insight into employees around you by building strong work relationships.
 As a manager, honing your networking skills would not only help you but your team as well.
 It is therefore certainly worthwhile to explore networking as a key development goal.

 According to a Harvard Business Review study, the optimal ratio between positive and negative suggestions is 5.6 (positive) to 1 (corrective).